-The GFC 705 AFCS Mode Controller, located in the upper section of the center console, provides primary control of Autopilot modes and, if installed, yaw damper engagement.
+The GFC 705 AFCS Mode Controller, located in the upper section of the center console provides primary control of Autopilot modes.
 A pitch wheel is included for adjustment of pitch mode reference.
 28 VDC for GFC 705 AFCS Mode Controller operation is supplied through 5-amp KEYPADS / AP CTRL circuit breaker on MAIN BUS 1.

 All Autopilot mode selection is performed by using the mode select buttons and pitch wheel on the controller.
 Available functions are as follows: